Report an Error

 NVIDIA Quadro4 900 XGL

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro4 900 XGL does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 2x DVI, 1x S-Video.
 Quadro4 900 XGL is connected to the rest of the system using an AGP 4x interface.

 ||Feb 19th, 2002

 650 MHz effective